google-research/bert/README.md

 for how to use Cloud TPUs.
 Alternatively, you can use the Google Colab notebook "[BERT FineTuning with Cloud TPUs](https://colab.research.google.com/github/tensorflow/tpu/blob/master/tools/colab/bert_finetuning_with_cloud_tpus.ipynb)".

-On Cloud TPUs, the pretrained model and the output directory will need to be on Google Cloud Storage.
+On Cloud TPUs, the pre-trained model and the output directory will need to be on Google Cloud Storage.
 For example, if you have a bucket named `some_bucket`, you might use the following flags instead: